TOLL FREE

 Flat Architectures

-While there are many ways to architect networks and control networks, for automated controls flat, peer-to-peer (P2P) architectures are best.
-P2P architectures lack single points of failures inherent in any hierarchical architecture.
-In such architectures, messages from one device must go first to a controlling master or gateway BEFORE the signal can get to the target device.
-Therefore, every communication between two non-master devices includes an extra step, or fault possibility.
-P2P designs, by contrast, allow direct communication between two devices eliminating the fault possibility of the master controller and removing a potential performance bottleneck.
+While there are many ways to design control networks for automated controls, flat or peer-to-peer (P2P) architectures are typically best.
+P2P architectures lack the single point of failure inherent in any hierarchical architecture.
+In a non-flat network, messages from one device must go first to a controlling master or gateway BEFORE the signal can get to the target device.
+Therefore every communication between two non-master devices includes an extra step and each step is an added risk of failure.
+By contrast, P2P designs allow direct communication between two devices eliminating the fault possibility of the master controller and removing a potential performance bottleneck.
 Further, device failures in a P2P design are much more likely to affect just the one device, not the potentially many as one finds in non-flat, not peer-to-peer architectures.

 [NEXT PAGE]